emerson-escolar/TDAPatents/README.md

     blue (low) - green, yellow (middle), orange  - red (high)

-So for example with a sector dummy coloring, nodes containing mostly firms in that sector should show up red, while nodes containing no firms in that sector show up blue.
+So for example with a sector-based coloring, nodes containing mostly firms in that sector should show up red, while nodes containing no firms in that sector show up blue.

-## Details on the Mapper output - cyjs version
+## Mapper output - cyjs version

+As one of the outputs, the Mapper graph is also saved in a cyjs file format.
-This file is in a format for use with the software [Cytoscape](https://cytoscape.org/).
+This file format is for use with the software [Cytoscape](https://cytoscape.org/).

-Also contains the following data: for each Mapper nodes, the average lens position of its members.
+It also contains the following data: for each Mapper nodes, the average lens position of its members.
 One can use this information to fix the locations of the mapper nodes, and make it comparable to the filter function (for example 2D PCA).